BrandonXu6106/obsidianpublish/content/thoughts/Arweave.md

 ## DNS

-The owner of a domain can run a permanently-available, decentralized web application just by storing a transaction on the Arweave network and registering [[DNS]] records via the usual external service providers
+The owner of a domain can run a permanently-available, decentralized web application just by storing a transaction on the Arweave network and registering [[DNS.md]] records via the usual external service providers

 You need